@FunctionalInterface public interface Controller

 Such environment references can easily be passed in testing environments, through the corresponding setters defined in the respective awareness interfaces.
 In general, it is recommended to keep the dependencies as minimal as possible: for example, if all you need is resource loading, implement ResourceLoaderAware only.
 Alternatively, derive from the WebApplicationObjectSupport base class, which gives you all those references through convenient accessors but requires an ApplicationContext reference on initialization.

-Controllers can optionally implement the
+Controllers can use the

 @Nullable ModelAndView handleRequest(HttpServletRequest request, HttpServletResponse response) throws Exception